MetOffice/CSET/docs/source/working-practices/index.rst

 To be able to run the tests or build the documentation you need some prerequisite software.
 The easiest way to get this is with conda.
 The following command will setup a conda environment for you to use.
+Change into your CSET directory and then follow the commands below.
 When subsequently returning to the code after closing your terminal, you may need to rerun the ``conda activate cset-dev`` command.